-The SEMIoTICS platform components can expose dedicated APIs which are visible outside the platform thanks to a router functionality embedded in the backend platform itself.
-Each component can interact with any other component through the provided API but also with outside components like other platforms APIs or FIWARE's Generic Enablers (GEs) through provided Next Generation Service Interface (NGSI).
-On the other hand, the component creator can restrict API visibility.
+The SEMIoTICS platform components are able to expose dedicated APIs which are visible outside the platform thanks to a router functionality embedded in the backend platform itself.
+Each component is able to interact with any other component through the provided API but also with outside components like other platforms APIs or FIWARE's Generic Enablers (GEs) through provided Next Generation Service Interface (NGSI).
+One the other hands component creator is able to restrict API visibility.